 When the Western Railway Line was officially opened in 1877, the township which had been established beside the railway track was called Warra, and that is the name the town and district has had ever since.

-The Government owned Coal Mine was opened west of the town in 1914.
-The town prospered following its establishment.
-The mine closure was not exclusively due to flooding, there were water management issues, but essentially very little revenue was obtained over the three or so years that the mine was State run, and due to escalating costs, the decision was made to close the mine in 1919.
+The Government owned Coal Mine started its operations west of Warra in 1915, and the town prospered following its establishment.
+Although, problems soon began with water management issues of flooding in the mine shaft.
+But essentially very little revenue was obtained over the three or so years that the mine was State run, and due to escalating costs, the decision was made to close the mine in 1919.